Getting Started¶

 20 columns=[

-22 Column(name="Float_Column", dataType=DataType.Float32),
+22 Column(name="Float_Column", data_type=DataType.Float32),

-23 Column(name="Timestamp_Column", dataType=DataType.Timestamp),
+23 Column(name="Timestamp_Column", data_type=DataType.Timestamp),

 24 ],